-Working with table of name aliases and amount restrictions for equilibrium phases¶
+Table of name aliases and amount restrictions for equilibrium phases¶

 Editing aliases of names of GEMS phases¶

-|column of the Equilibrated part of the outputResults table;
+|column of the Equilibrated part of the outputResults table

-- equilibrateChart legend for Results stacked bar;
+|legend for Results stacked bar

-|frame legend and data table for Volumes, Masses and other properties of phases.
+|frame legend and data table for properties of phases

-The template phaseAliases table is automatically included when a new recipe is created.
-Hence, any changed alias will only appear in this recipe and any recipes cloned (duplicated) from it.
-The changes in the phaseAliases table made in current recipe will be saved when it is equilibrated or cloned, and will affect all its child processes and plots.
+The template Phases & Aliases Table is automatically added to a newly-created recipe.
+Hence, any changed aliases or restrictions for phases will only appear in this recipe and any recipes cloned (duplicated) from it.
+The changes in Phases & Aliases Table made in the current recipe will be saved when it is equilibrated or cloned, and will affect all its child processes and plots.
 If there are several recipes in one recipe document, the same phaseAlias table (edited or not) applies to all recipes.